 Drug dosage and its effect

-before delivery of her baby, despite the fact that there was no documented medical condition warranting it.
+In private correspondence with The Adoption Digger, Nancy Safsten reported that her records indicated she had been given the first 50 mg dose of Thorazine six hours before delivery of her baby, despite the fact that there was no documented medical condition warranting it.
 If you look up Thorazine on internet medical websites, you'll find that this drug is not merely a "sedative" as the judge wrote in his decision.
 Thorazine (brand name for chlorpromazine) is a powerful anti-psychotic drug, "prescribed to treat the symptoms of certain types of mental illness, such as emotional symptoms of psychosis, the manic phase of manic-depressive illness, and severe behavioral problems in children."
 It is not recommended for pregnant women, especially during either the first trimester or near term.
 It is believed to block certain chemicals involved with nerve transmission in the brain.

 Reading the description of this drug on Wikipedia sends shivers down the spine: